mozilla/application-services/docs/build-and-publish-pipeline.md

     * TODO: could a malicious dev dependency from step (3) influence the build environment here?
 5. CircleCI uses [dpl](https://github.com/travis-ci/dpl) to publish to GitHub as a release artifact.
     * See [Authentication and secrets below](#authentication-and-secrets)
-6. Consumers add Application services as a dependency from the [Rust Components Swift](https://github.com/mozilla/rust-components-swift/) repo using Apple's Swift Package Manager.
+6. Consumers can add the Application Services rust components as a dependency in their corresponding swift package by replicating the firefox-ios integration [here](https://github.com/mozilla-mobile/firefox-ios/tree/main/MozillaRustComponents).

 For consuming in mozilla-central, see [how to vendor components into mozilla-central ](./howtos/vendoring-into-mozilla-central.md)